 2> else:

-3> start drx-onDurationTimer after drx-SlotOffset from the beginning of the subframe.
+3> start drx-onDurationTimer for this DRX group after drx-SlotOffset from the beginning of the subframe.

 NOTE 2: In case of unaligned SFN across carriers in a cell group, the SFN of the SpCell is used to calculate the DRX duration.

-1> if the DRX group is in Active Time:
+1> if a DRX group is in Active Time:

 2> monitor the PDCCH on the Serving Cells in this DRX group as specified in TS 38.213 [6];